bplmaps/lmec-main-site/content/articles/the-power-of-noticing-and-wondering-an-interview-with-sharon-hessney.md

 I have four learning objectives for students when I use graphs:

-{{< figure src="/uploads/2023-02-14/cheese-graph-full.png" caption="What do you notice and wonder about the cheddar cheese in [this graph](https://www.nytimes.com/2017/10/09/learning/whats-going-on-in-this-graph-oct-10-2017.html?smid=url-share)?" class="figure-right" >}}
+{{< figure src="/uploads/2023-02-14/cheese-graph-full.png" caption="What do you notice and wonder about the cheddar cheese in [this graph](https://www.nytimes.com/2017/10/09/learning/whats-going-on-in-this-graph-oct-10-2017.html?smid=url-share)?" class="figure-left" >}}

 * Learn to read “the story” in the graph.
 Sometimes the story that the graph tells is not even highlighted in the article.
 * Learn about the world around them.